Scenes From A Pause

 Friday, May 26, 6–9 PM

-321 Gallery presents Scenes From A Pause, a solo exhibition of works by Jenni Crain.
-Jenni Crain’s work draws from architecture and universal design to speak to the conditions of a given or perceived space.
-Her sculptural works refer not only to the environment of exhibition itself but also recall emotional associations to moments and memories of elapsed experience.
-Crain’s allusions to time, be it the past, present or future, reflect upon and trace our intersecting and evolving relationships with place, perspective, and personal histories.
+321 Gallery presents Scenes From A Pause, a solo exhibition by Jenni Crain.
+Drawing from architecture, Crain’s work negotiates the conditions of a given or perceived space, often referring to the environment of the exhibition itself, as well as to the emotional associations to moments and memories of elapsed experience.
+Crain’s allusions to time reflect upon and trace our intersecting and evolving relationships with place, perspective, and personal histories.

-Jenni Crain (B. 1991, New York) is a Brooklyn-based artist and curator.
-Crain’s work was most recently a part of Tapping, an exhibition organized amongst the six participating artists at KANSAS, New York, NY (2016).
+Jenni Crain (B. 1991, New York) is a Brooklyn based artist and curator.
+Crain’s work was most recently included in Tapping, an exhibition organized amongst the six participating artists at KANSAS, New York, NY (2016).
 Solo exhibitions include Upon Reflection at Y Gallery, New York, NY (2015), and Bent To Its Own Image at The Java Project, Brooklyn, NY (2015).
-Crain is the co-founder and co-director of Topless, a seasonal gallery based in Rockaway Beach, NY since summer 2014.
-Crain’s recent curatorial projects include exhibitions at Roberta Pelan, Toronto, ON; Pratt Institute, Brooklyn, NY; and Shanaynay, Paris, FR.
-Crain will participate in the upcoming residency session at Rupert in Vilnius, Lithuania later in 2017.
+Crain is the cofounder and codirector of Topless, a seasonal gallery based in Rockaway Beach, NY since 2014.
+Crain’s recent curatorial projects include exhibitions at Roberta Pelan, Toronto, ON; Shanaynay, Paris, FR, and the 2016 Alumni Exhibition at Pratt Institute, Brooklyn, NY.
+Crain will participate within the upcoming residency session at Rupert in Vilnius, Lithuania later in 2017.